GLF-CR: SAR-Enhanced Cloud Removal with Global-Local Fusion: Experiments

+To validate the superiority of GLF-CR in leveraging the power of SAR images, we also refer to the fusion strategy in SAR-Opt-cGAN and DSen2-CR to train the proposed network, by using concatenation, denoted as {\it Concat}.
+We concatenate the SAR's channels and optical image's channels as input, and remove the branch for SAR feature learning, the attention map update in the SGCI blocks, and the SLFC blocks.
+The quantitative results are presented in Table~\ref{sota}.
+The proposed GLF-CR network brings remarkable improvements compared to state-of-the-art methods.
+We choose 3 scenes to evaluate qualitative results, as shown in Fig.~\ref{fig:SOTA}.
+For each scene, from top-left to bottom-right are respectively the cloudy image, the SAR image, the results from SpA GAN, SAR2OPT, SAR-Opt-cGAN, Simulation-Fusion GAN, DSen2-CR, {\it Concat} and GLF-CR, and the cloud-free image.
+We find that the proposed GLF-CR network achieves the best visualization performance.
+Detailed analyses are presented below.

-We first compare the cloud removal performance of SAR-based methods to the conventional methods, McGAN and SpA GAN.
+We first compare the cloud removal performance of SAR-based methods to the conventional method, SpA GAN.
 As the SAR image encodes rich geometrical information about cloud-covered regions, it facilitates the ground object construction.
-McGAN and SpA GAN, which rely solely on cloudy optical images, are less effective than SAR-based cloud removal methods when handling images heavily covered by clouds, as shown in the second and third scenes in Fig.~\ref{fig:SOTA}.
-SpA GAN performs relatively better than McGAN.
-SpA GAN utilizes the full-spectrum information of the cloudy optical image and is able to deal with the thin clouds.
-Furthermore, it uses SPANet as the generator: SPANet can collect non-local context information, and thus can promote the structural and spectral consistency of the prediction.
-However, both of them fail to tackle the thick cloud removal and both generate undesirable artifacts, especially for cloud-covered regions.
+SpA GAN, which relies solely on cloudy optical images, are less effective than SAR-based cloud removal methods.
+As shown in Fig.~\ref{fig:SOTA}, it fails to tackle the thick cloud removal and generates undesirable artifacts, especially for cloud-covered regions.